Operational intelligence is achieved by maintaining an immutable operating record.

 How is it different from fleet management software?

 Fleet management software (Trackunit, Samsara) handles location, basic utilisation, sometimes fuel telemetry.
-It does not see per-machine cost against billable contracts, PIN-level operator attribution, maintenance with cost roll-up, approval trails, or deduction defence.
+What it does not carry is the commercial reality behind the machine: which contract the hour belonged to, who ran it, what the work cost, why a deduction is disputed.
 Operational intelligence is the layer above that ties machine data to commercial reality.

 How is it different from telematics or GPS tracking?